You can trust a narcissist to always lie to you.

 Remember those who love you would not continue to hurt you and let you down when you love someone you don’t want to cause or see them in pain, only allow those to treat you in the same way you treat others, love yourself for who you are, own your insecurities we all have them.
 They are nothing to be ashamed of when we acknowledge ourselves for who we are.
 Others can not use our insecurities against us.

-They say “It’s not all about you.”
+They say, “It’s not all about you.”

-They mean.
-When they say this, they mean it’s all about them, as they believe they are entitled to have everything their own way, they believe they should be in full control, they believe they are special and deserving of all the attention, they can not handle you being the centre of attention.
-They get jealous of other success and wish to invalidate other achievements to make themselves feel better.
+When narcissists say this, they mean it’s all about them, as they believe they are entitled to have everything their own way, they believe they should be in full control, they believe they are special and deserving of all the attention, they can not handle you being the centre of attention.
+They get jealous of other successes and wish to invalidate other people’s achievements to make themselves feel better.
 If you ever mention your needs that they don’t care for, they’ll make you feel guilty and ashamed of having these needs.
 They mean I’m the only important one, and you’ve got to learn that your needs and who you are as a person do not matter.
 They mean “it’s all about me.”

-They say “You have trust issues.”
+They say, “You have trust issues.”

 They mean.
 They would never genuinely admit it to you.
 That, they are a very untrustworthy person, and even though they have possibly shown you many times by betraying you, in various forms, lying, cheating, saying they’ll do one thing and doing another.
 They love the power and control they have over you with their words, making you doubt yourself and questioning your own sanity.
 You no longer know what is right or wrong unless they tell you.
-When you need to trust your instincts and know a narcissist will deny anything even with facts and evidence against them.
+When you need to trust your instincts and know a narcissist will deny anything, even with facts and evidence against them.

 Remember, your instincts are telling you the truth; you will have trust issues around those who have lying issues.

 They mean.
 They don’t want you knowing the truth, and they don’t want you thinking wrongly of them.
 They don’t want you to see what’s truly happening.
 They want you to live by their rules.